Sign In Register

 Safety Score

-Monterey has an average annual temperature of 65°F (18°C).
+Monterey enjoys a temperate climate with an average annual temperature of 65°F (18°C).
 Winters average 47°F in January while summers reach 81°F in July.
-Annual precipitation is 59.6 inches.
+The area gets 306 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 59.6 inches (wetter than the 38-inch national average).
 Air quality is rated Good with a median AQI of 42.
+The city sits at an elevation of 55 feet.

 Temperature